-This very plentiful and popular salt helps to detoxify the skin and soothe swollen joints and limbs.
+This very plentiful and popular salt helps to detoxify and soothe the skin.

 Epsom salts contribute to an especially enjoyable foot soak.
 Hawaiian Red Sea Salt: Is rich in

 minerals and volcanic red clay.
-Used for centuries for sacred ceremonies, this salt has known
+Used for centuries for sacred ceremonies.

 Beeswax is taken from the hive, where it is used to secure the walls of the honeycomb.
 It is